 Income tax calculation for sole proprietorship

-Sole proprietorship is not taxed as a separate legal entity, but rather, the owners file their business taxes on their personal tax returns.
-They are taxed as an individual on their net taxable income, after related business expenses, IT deductions and other incomes if any have been taken into account.
+Sole proprietorship business is not taxed as a separate legal entity, but rather, the owners file their business taxes on their personal tax returns.

 Income tax as calculated has to be paid before the due date of filling IT return.
 If income tax liability amount is in excess of Rs.
 10000 then such amount has to be paid in advance otherwise interest at the rate of 1% per month will be charged on income tax that are not paid to IT department.